Mitarai Digital Folio

 Act 5 11

-Flavius’s dramatic peak falls in Act 2 with 79 lines — the act where the role carries the most weight on stage.
+Flavius’s dramatic peak falls in Act 2 with 79 lines.

 Voice signature